okTurtles/group-income/docs/Style-Guide.md

 ### Submitting a Form

 When performing an action that requires data to be sent, the application UI should be updated to reflect this "loading state".
 The most common scenario is adding a "spin" animation to the submit button.
-All the logic needed to do it is under `ButtonSubmit` component.
+Use `ButtonSubmit` component to do it:

 ```pug
   button-submit(
     @click='handleSubmit'
   ) Login
 ```

+All the needed logic to toggle the spinning information is handled by `ButtonSubmit` based on `@click` handler event.
+Read the source code for further explanation.

 ## Testing Style Guide